 - Line a baking sheet (I used a 10×15-inch sheet) with parchment paper.
 For thicker hearts, use a smaller baking dish.
 Set aside.

-- The cream will thicken and start to peak.
+- The cream will thicken and start to form peaks.
 Mix on high until the cream is thick and stiff.
-This happens quickly, (the stage between soft and stiff peaks), so watch it closely.
+This happens quickly, (the stage between soft and stiff peaks), so watch it closely!

 - Fold in food coloring (if using).

-- Pour the whipped topping onto the lined baking dish.
+- Pour the whipped topping onto the prepared baking sheet.

 - Use a cookie cutter to cut out shapes.
-Store extra hearts (just leave them on the baking sheet) in the freezer for up to 2 weeks.
+Store extra hearts in the freezer for up to 2 weeks.

 Did you make this recipe?